Master the Mind, Conquer the Depths: The Neuroscience of Freediving

 Activating and toning the vagus nerve can be achieved through simple practices like self-massage, particularly around the ears where the nerve is closest to the surface.
 This can be complemented with specific physical exercises, vocal exercises, and breathing techniques.
 Breathing through the nose stimulates the vagus nerve, as opposed to mouth breathing, which inhibits its activation.
 Incorporating probiotics in your diet, practicing cold-water therapy, and engaging in calming practices like yoga or meditation can also support the vagus nerve.

-Engaging with your 'soul nerve' opens up a realm of possibilities for greater self-regulation, deeper connections with others, and enhanced inner peace.
+I truly believe that engaging with your 'soul nerve' opens up a realm of possibilities for greater self-regulation, deeper connections with others, and enhanced inner peace.
 The vagus nerve is more than a physical entity; it's a vital player in our emotional and psychological well-being, offering new pathways for health, healing, and optimal freediving performance.
+That’s the way I’ve come to understand it, at least for now.

 Stanley Rosenberg's Basic Exercise is a simple yet powerful eye movement technique designed to reset the vagus nerve and regulate the autonomic nervous system.
 I discovered this practice a few years ago, and it’s been an incredible tool just before my dives to promote calm and restore balance.